GEOS4411 Mineralising Systems

 - Students are able to (1) demonstrate understanding of the temporal and spatial distribution and geological setting of major metal systems and their use in society; (2) describe and classify ore deposits; and (3) apply simple genetic models to explain mineral deposits within their broader geological setting.

-- Indicative assessments in this unit are as follows: (1) laboratory exercises including ore petrology test; (2) a project; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) laboratory exercises; (2) ore petrology tests; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - enrolment in the Master of Geoscience (72550) or Bachelor of Science (Honours) (BH004)